-The protocols used for channel discovery and channel adaptation can be started either by the transmitter or the receiver.
-The core part of the channel estimation protocol is always initiated by the receiver (receiver-initiated channel estimation).
+The protocols used for channel discovery and channel adaptation can be started either by the transmitter or by the receiver.
+The core part of the channel estimation protocol is identical in these two cases, and is always initiated by the receiver (receiver-initiated channel estimation).
 The transmitter can request the receiver to initiate channel estimation (transmitter-requested channel estimation).

-During the initiation process, the transmitter and receiver jointly determine input parameters for channel estimation such as channel estimation window (a fraction of a MAC cycle over which channel estimation should be executed, the minimum value of G ( $G{min}$ , see clause 7.1.4.2.4 of [ITU-T G.9960]), and parameters for the PROBE frame.
+During the initiation process, the transmitter and receiver jointly determine input parameters for channel estimation such as channel estimation window (a fraction of a MAC cycle over which channel estimation should be executed), the minimum value of G ( $G{min}$ , see clause 7.1.4.2.4), and parameters for the PROBE frame.
 The receiver selects the BAT\ID associated with the BAT to be updated.
 This BAT\ID is used for an identifier for a particular channel estimation process throughout the rest of the process.
+The receiver shall consider its own bandplan information (namely the StartSubCarrier & StopSubCarrier) and that of the transmitter when calculating the BAT.
+More specifically, the range of sub-carriers of the BAT sent in the CE\ParamUpdate.req message shall be within the intersection of the sub-carrier ranges determined by the StartSubCarrier & StopSubCarrier and transmitter.

 Once the channel estimation process is initiated, the receiver may request the transmitter to send one or more PROBE frames.
 The receiver can change parameters of a PROBE frame at each request.
-If the receiver requests a PROBE frame without specifying its parameters (e.g., probe request via ACK\CE\CTRL as described in clause 8.11.1.4), the transmitter transmits the PROBE frame using parameters previously selected by the receiver.
+If the receiver requests a PROBE frame without specifying its parameters (e.g., request for PROBE frame transmission request via ACK\CE\CTRL as described in clause 8.11.1.4), the transmitter transmits the PROBE frame using parameters previously selected by the receiver.
 The receiver is not required to request PROBE frames if it chooses other means such as MSG frames or PROBE frames transmitted to other nodes to estimate the channel.
-The protocol provides numerous options to expedite the channel estimation process for faster channel adaptation.